About my Math & CS scientific research

 Research topics: Planar covers and emulators

-This past research direction dealt with the following mathematical puzzle - the questions about which nonplanar graphs have finite planar covers (Negami's conjecture) and emulators (initiated by old Fellows' work).
+This my past research direction dealt with the following mathematical puzzle - the questions about which nonplanar graphs have finite planar covers (Negami's conjecture) and emulators (initiated by old Fellows' work).
 Briefly describing, a graph G has a planar cover (emulator) of there is a planar graph H and a locally bijective (surjective) homomorphism from H to G. On the one hand, Negami's conjecture states that finite planar covers exist exactly for projective-planar graphs.
 On the other hand, analogical conjecture about planar emulators was disproved in 2008 by Rieck-Yamashita, and we have got many more strange counterexamples to that.
 Definite answers to both these problems are still wide open.

 Key publications:- 2015 (co-author M. Derka): Planar Emulators Conjecture Is Nearly True for Cubic Graphs.
 European J. Combinatorics 48 (2015), 63--70.
 DOI 10.1016/j.ejc.2015.02.009. © Elsevier B.V.
 Preprint/file.